 Our operations will also be affected by the FCC order approving the merger.
 In addition, our future liquidity may be adversely affected by, among other things, changes in our operations or business plans following the merger, the termination of XM's GM Facility following the consummation of the merger, or by the nature and extent of the benefits, if any, achieved by operating XM as a wholly-owned subsidiary.
 We may be unwilling to contribute or loan XM capital to support its operations or unable to do so under the terms of our existing or future debt obligations.
 You should not assume that we will contribute or loan XM additional capital to satisfy its liquidity requirements following the merger.
-To the extent the XM's remaining funds following the Refinancing Transactions are insufficient to support its ongoing capital requirements, it would be required to seek additional financing, which may not be available on favorable terms or at all.
-Such additional financing would likely be obtained from the sale of additional debt securities, obtaining the release of funds held in escrow in connection with XM's MLB arrangement or other sources.
+To the extent the XM's remaining funds following the Refinancing Transactions are insufficient to support its ongoing capital requirements, it would be required to seek additional debt securities, obtaining the release of funds held in escrow in connection with XM's MLB arrangement or other sources.
 If XM is unable to secure additional financing, its business and results of operations may be adversely affected.
 In addition, XM will be required to maintain a minimum cash balance of \$75 million under its revolving credit facility.
 If XM's cash balance following the Refinancing Transactions falls below \$75 million, it would need to obtain a waiver from its bank lenders to avoid a default.
 No assurance can be given that XM would be able to obtain such a waiver or otherwise avoid a default under its revolving credit facility.

 Following the Refinancing Transactions, XM will have a substantial amount of debt maturing in 2009, including its \$250 million revolving credit facility and \$100 million term loan, each of which matures in May 2009, \$400 million aggregate principal amount of Convertible Senior Notes due in December 2009, and \$33.2 million aggregate principal amount of 10% Senior Secured Discount Convertible Notes due in December 2009 ("Discount Notes").
-Moreover, we have approximately \$300 million of $2^{1/2}\%$ Convertible Notes that mature in February 2009, which we may need to refinance.
+Moreover, we have approximately \$300 million of 21/2% Convertible Notes that mature in February 2009, which we may need to refinance.
 As a result of these debt maturities, our cash flows from operating activities may not be sufficient to fund our projected cash needs in 2009.
 We may not be able to access additional sources of refinancing on similar terms or pricing as those that are currently in place, or at all, or otherwise obtain other sources of funding.
 An inability to access additional sources of liquidity to fund our cash needs in 2009 or thereafter or to refinance or otherwise fund the repayment of our maturing debt instruments could adversely affect our growth, our financial condition, our results of operations, and our ability to make payments on our debt, and could force us to seek the protection of the bankruptcy laws, which could materially adversely impact our ability to operate our business and to make payments under our debt instruments.